bjing/game-of-life/README.md

 ### Data structure considerations
 I initially implemented the data structure as a Map.
-However, as the matrix gets bigger, it can be wasteful for storage space, so I changed it to storing only the live cells in the Map.
-This is actually equivalent to storing the live cells in a Set, and therefore the data structure evolved from a Map to a Set storing only live cells.
+However, as the matrix gets bigger, it can be wasteful for storage space, especially for sparse matrix, so I changed it to storing only the live cells in the Map.

+This is actually equivalent to storing the live cells in a Set as both have an average case of `O(1)` time complexity for adding and removing, and worst case of `O(n)`/`O(logn)` time complexity for the same actions depending on the underlying implementation.

+Therefore, the data structure evolved from a Map to a Set storing only live cells.

 ### Other considerations
 I coded the matrix size `200` and the generations to run `100` as constants.